PaulGustafson/stringnet/README.md

-The executable currently computes the representation of a braid generator in the Turaev-Viro-Barrett-Westbury TQFT representation in terms of the structural morphisms of an arbitrary spherical category.
+The executable currently computes the representation of a braid generator in the Turaev-Viro-Barrett-Westbury TQFT representation in terms of the structural morphisms of an arbitrary spherical fusion category.

 Installation/Execution
 ----------------------